 Hold down the Ctrl key (PC) or Cmd key (MAC) and press "+" to enlarge or "-" to reduce the text size.

-From July to September 2020 FORCE with help from AGILE will arrange a globally open machine learning contest.
-We want to find the team that is best at predicting lithology, porosity and the stratigraphy in wells in the North Sea.
+From 31st of July to 16th October 2020 FORCE with help from AGILE will arrange a globally open machine learning contest.
+We want to find the team that is best at predicting lithology and the stratigraphy in wells in the North Sea.
 A curated public dataset is being prepared.

 We are currently looking for interested companies who are willing to sponsor this high publicity global event.

 The contest will be open from July 31st to October 16th 2020.

 Teams from around the world will be able to access the curated well and the seismic data.
 Matt Hall and his team from Agile will set up a Kaggle style webpage where people can discuss issues, share ideas and score their current machine learning algorithms against the blind test data.
 We expect start up and intermittent press releases to relevant web pages and print media.

 At the end of September a one day online seminar will be hosted to announce the winners, show and discuss the results as well as presenting other ML geoscience topics